 '''

-while timeTemaining(T):
+for t in timer(T):

 take picture and locate the ball

 ...

 if <ball is on the left of visual field>:

 turnLeft(cruiseSpeed)

 elif <ball is in the middle of visual field>:

 forward(cruiseSpeed)

 else:

 turnRight(cruiseSpeed)

 '''

 The main problem is locating the ball in the image.
 Given the pixel manipulation commands you have learned so far, think about how we might accomplish this?